CrumrineCoder/Calculator/README.md

 ### Personal User Stories

+* User Story: I can do operations on more than two numbers.
+* User Story: I can delete one number or I can clear everything.
 * User Story: I can exponentiate numbers.
-* User Story: I can do operations on than two numbers.
-* User Story: I can delete one number or I can clear everything.

 ## Authors